US: Nuclear waste tank in Washington state may be leaking - WTMJ

 It’s the second tank believed to be leaking waste left from the production of plutonium for nuclear weapons at the Hanford Nuclear Reservation.
 The first was discovered in 2013.
 Many more of the 149 single-walled storage tanks at the site are suspected of leaking.

 Tank B-109, the latest suspected of leaking, holds 123,000 gallons (465,000 liters) of radioactive waste.
-The giant tank was constructed during the Manhattan Project and received waste from Hanford operations between 1946 to 1976.
+The giant tank was constructed during the Manhattan Project that built the first atomic bombs and received waste from Hanford operations from 1946 to 1976.

 The Washington state Department of Ecology and the U.S. Environmental Protection Agency were notified Thursday that the tank was likely leaking.